ahmedsalim3/ahmedsalim3.github.io/content/posts/text-to-sql.md

 ---

 {{< notice note "Note" >}}
-The Python source code for the app is available in this [GitHub repository](https://github.com/ahmedsalim3/AdventureWorks-Database/tree/main/app), and the deployed app can be accessed [here](https://ai-sql.streamlit.app/).
+The Python source code for the app is available in this [GitHub repository](https://github.com/ahmedsalim3/AdventureWorks-Database), and the deployed app can be accessed [here](https://sql-unlocked.streamlit.app/).

+You can also read the updated [publication](https://app.readytensor.ai/publications/unlocking_sql_converting_natural_language_into_query_results_with_generative_ai_hrWFsOxy9Yfy).
 {{< /notice >}}

 Structured Query Language (SQL) is a complex language that requires an understanding of databases and metadata.
 While its syntax may not be universally known, mastering database navigation is crucial for businesses and organizations within the tech industry.
 Fortunately, recent advancements in [Generative AI][generativeai-overview] have significantly simplified this process, making it more accessible to everyone.